simp/pupmod-simp-simpkv/REFERENCE.md

 * [`libkv::get`](#libkvget): Retrieves the value and any metadata stored at `key` from the  configured backend.
 * [`libkv::list`](#libkvlist): Returns a list of all keys in a folder.
 * [`libkv::put`](#libkvput): Sets the data at `key` to the specified `value` in the configured backend.
 Optionally sets metadata along with the `value`.
 * [`libkv::support::config::merge`](#libkvsupportconfigmerge): Create merged backend configuration and then validate it.
-The `options` argument is merged with `libkv::options` Hiera and global libkv defa
+The merge entails the following operations: * The `options` argument is merged wit
 * [`libkv::support::config::validate`](#libkvsupportconfigvalidate): Validate backend configuration
 * [`libkv::support::key::validate`](#libkvsupportkeyvalidate): Validates key conforms to the libkv key specification  * libkv key specification    * Key must contain only the following characters:      *
 * [`libkv::support::load`](#libkvsupportload): Load libkv adapter and plugins and add libkv 'extension' to the catalog instance, if it is not present